 Bonnie became involved with Survivors of Suicide Loss in 2004 following the death of her husband Gordon to suicide in 2002, the day after their 37th wedding anniversary.
 Bonnie has a passion for suicide prevention and is invested in the suicide prevention efforts in San Diego County.
 She served as Executive Director of SOSL from Sept.
 2004 until Oct.
 2015.
 She remains active with SOSL as a Support Group Facilitator and Board member.
 Bonnie teaches QPR (Question, Persuade and Refer) Gatekeeper Training for suicide prevention throughout San Diego County and has frequent speaking engagements focusing on suicide awareness and postvention.

-Kim Bozart is a Licensed Clinical Social Worker who has been working as a mental health provider in San Diego County for the last 13 years.
-She is a supervisor with PERT, the Psychiatric Emergency Response Team, providing psychiatric evaluations in the field to individuals in crisis that come into the 911 system.
-Kim is also an adjunct professor at Miramar College, focusing on training Law Enforcement on more effective communication skills when interacting with an individual living with a mental illness.
+Kim Bozart, LCSW, SOSL Board President.
+Kim is a Licensed Clinician Social Worker who has been working as a mental health provider in San Diego County since 2003.
+She is a Field Operations Supervisor with PERT, the Psychiatric Emergency Response Team, which provides psychiatric evaluations in the field to individuals in crisis that come into the 911 system.
+Kim is also an adjunct professor at Miramar College since 2015, teaching the Persons with Disabilities and Mental Illness course for the San Diego Regional Police Academy.